bitcraze/crazyflie-testing/docs/development/sites.md

 The `crazyflie-testing` infrastructures works by applying operations or tests on a collection of devices, called *sites*.
 A site is defined by a *toml* file, following a certain format.

 All site definition files are place in the `sites/` directory, and the files should end in `.toml`.
-In order to make use of them you set the `CRAZY_SITE` enviroment variable, for example:
+In order to make use of them you set the `CRAZY_SITE` environment variable, for example:

 ```bash
 CRAZY_SITE=single-cf python3 management/program --file my-firmware.bin